ERM++: An Improved Baseline for Domain Generalization: Related Work

+\textbf{Generalization in Neural Networks:} Generalization for neural networks has a long research history.
+Methods include ensembling \cite{fort2019deep,huang2016snapshot}, scaling of data\cite{kolesnikov2020big}, initialization for transfer learning\cite{kolesnikov2020big,oquab2024dinov,donahue2014decaf}, data augmentation\cite{cubuk2020randaugment}, and regularizing towards the initialization\cite{xuhong2018explicit}.
+Researchers have tried to correlate measures on the training with generalization to the test set\cite{jiang2019fantastic}.
+While many of these studies have been for in-domain generalization, their key ideas remain applicable for out-of-domain generalization.

+\textbf{Expanding Training Data:} Modifying the amount of training is a critical knob which controls generalization.
+Data augmentation is a common tool to expand the training data~\cite{zhou2021domain, hendrycks2020augmix, zhong2022adversarial,yan2020improve}.
+For example, Inter-domain mixup~\cite{yan2020improve} blends the images of different domains, and augmentation with style transfer can further diversify training images~\cite{zhong2022adversarial}.
+We leverage a pre-trained model which already was trained with aggressive augmentation, AugMix \cite{hendrycks2020augmix}, but integrating stronger augmentation into ERM++ training is a promising direction for future work.

-\textbf{Ensembling:} Deep ensembles are effective for domain generalization \cite{arpit2021ensemble, fort2019deep}.
-However, they are computationally inefficient, needing to run inference through many models.
-It has been recently shown that averaging model weights can approximate an ensemble.
-This can either be from multiple fine-tuning runs~\cite{wortsman2022model,rame2022diverse} or from different points within a single training trajectory \cite{wortsman2022robust,cha2021swad,izmailov2018averaging}.
-We choose to leverage the ensembles from a single training trajectory for its effectiveness, and do not find further improvement from averaging from multiple trajectories. \textbf{Preventing Catastrophic Forgetting:} Several recent approaches aim to leverage generalizable features from a model pre-trained on large-scale data.
-Adapting such a model to the downstream task without forgetting its generalizable representations is the key to achieving generalization.
-Wortsman et al.~\cite{wortsman2022robust} interpolate between the pre-trained and adapted model.
-Kumar et al.~\cite{kumar2022fine,zhai2018classification} mitigate feature distortion by pre-training a linear probe first before fine-tuning the backbone, warmstarting the fine-tuning with a good initialization.
+\textbf{Preventing catastrophic forgetting of good initializations with regularizers:} Several recent approaches aim to leverage generalizable features from a model pre-trained on large-scale data.
+Adapting such a model to the downstream task without forgetting its generalizable representations is the key to achieving generalization ~\cite{wortsman2022robust,cha2021swad,arpit2021ensemble} keep a running average of model parameters during training, which can be treated as an ensemble of the initialized model and fine-tuned model. ~\cite{kumar2022fine} and ~\cite{zhai2018classification} mitigate feature distortion by pre-training a linear probe first before fine-tuning the backbone, warmstarting the fine-tuning with a good initialization.
 MIRO~\cite{cha2022domain} maximizes the mutual information in feature space between the fine-tuned and pre-trained networks.
-Our approach utilizes warmstart and confirms its effectiveness in diverse settings.

-Our approach does not use explicit domain labels, as in the domain invariant methods presented above.
-Instead, we start with ERM~\cite{gulrajani2020search}, aka just training on the source, and build on top of it with general methods.
+We treat warm start and parameter averaging as hyper-parameters to add to ERM++ since their ease of implementation makes them suitable for a baseline.